kpb/cultureofcode.online/content/blog/muse/remark.md

 There are a bunch of [html based presentation tools](https://gist.github.com/vasilisvg/1611562), but [Remark](https://github.com/gnab/remark) is one of the most enjoyable to use.

-<iframe src="https://remarkjs.com/#1"  width="560" height="315" frameborder="0"></iframe>

-You can click in the box and use left-right arrows to move through these slides which explain what Remark is and how to get started using it.
-Or visit the presentation in all its [full sized glory](http://gnab.github.io/remark/#1).
+Visit the [Remark presentation](http://gnab.github.io/remark/#1) and left/right arrow through it to see what Remark is, how it works, and how to make your own presentation.

-The [GitHub project page](https://github.com/gnab/remark) documents how to get started.
+The [GitHub project page](https://github.com/gnab/remark) provides complete documentation.
 For inspiration, check out some Remark based presentations:

 - [Big Data in Time - Progress and Challenges from Oceanography](http://www.jmlilly.net/talks/bigdata16.html#1)
 - [Busterjs-lightning-talk](http://torgeir.github.io/busterjs-lightning-talk/#1)